davidralphlewis/binaryephemera/_notes/Don't Focus on Marketing.md

 When you start [[Blogging]] you will find hundreds of articles that say how to optimise SEO or reach the widest audience.
 Ignore them.

-Focus instead on writing. [[Focus on Process not the end goal]] Learn and develop as an artist, make connections with cool people and [[share-your-work]].
+Focus instead on writing. [[Focus on Process not the end goal]] Learn and develop as an artist, make connections with cool people and [[Share Your  Work]].

 This is to say- internal rewards are better than external.